This article was updated by FOLX Copywriter Katie Taibl, RN, on 5/11/23.

 Here at FOLX, we want to work together with you to figure out what’s going to help you be safe and successful in reaching your goals.
 You’re the expert on your life, we’re experts on birth control and gender affirming care—let’s team up!

 FOLX’s team of LGBTQ+ clinicians can talk with you about your individual risk factors, goals, and preferences for your birth control method.
-They can also talk with you about strategies for decreasing the amount you vape/smoke or quitting entirely.
-Existing FOLX members are encouraged to reach out to their existing clinician on their Athena Patient Portal.
-If you’re a non-FOLX member, schedule a virtual health care visit.
+They can also talk with you about strategies for decreasing the amount you vape, smoke, or how to quit entirely.
+Existing FOLX members are encouraged to reach out to their care team via the Athena Patient Portal.
+If you’re a non-FOLX member, schedule a virtual healthcare visit to connect with one of our LGBTQ+-expert clinicians!